SBRG/Bootcamp/README.md

 ![screenleap_button](https://raw.github.com/SBRG/Bootcamp/master/img/3kcNtee.png)

-Once your screen is you will be provided with a URL and a 9 digit code that you can share.
+Once your screen is you will be provided with a URL and a 9 digit code that you can share with the drill sergeant.

 ![screenleap_url](https://raw.github.com/SBRG/Bootcamp/master/img/BDORvAM.png)

 [trial]: http://www.wolfram.com/mathematica/trial/